Hills v. Gautreaux

-2024 Settlement Extension
+2024 settlement extension

 In 2019, a settlement was reached in Hills v.
 Gautreaux requiring the Chicago Housing Authority (CHA) to continue developing scattered site housing, improve the housing voucher mobility program, and complete mixed-income housing projects.
 The settlement also included creating early childhood development programs at four public housing sites.
 Initially set for five years, the settlement allowed for court intervention if CHA failed to meet its obligations.
 Recently, both parties returned to court, agreeing that requirements remain unmet at six development projects, according to a joint motion filed on July 30, 2024.

 The amendment outlines the remaining requirements at six CHA developments: Altgeld Gardens, Lakefront Properties, Madden/Wells, Rockwell Gardens, Stateway Gardens, and Robert Taylor Homes.
-At each of the six sites, certain terms of the 2019 Settlement Agreement will remain in place up to three additional years, or less time if the parties agree that CHA has completed the requirements sooner.
+At each of the six sites, certain terms of the 2019 settlement agreement will remain in place up to three additional years, or less time if the parties agree that CHA has completed the requirements sooner.
 All other terms expired on July 31, 2024.